aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/resources.md

 automation/controlplanes/crossplane/managed/rds-security-group.yaml
 ```

-Next, because we want the RDS database to use the private subnets in our VPC we'll create a `database.aws.crossplane.io.DBSubnetGroup` which selects the appropriate subnet IDs:
+Next, we want the RDS database to use the private subnets in our VPC.
+We'll create a `database.aws.crossplane.io.DBSubnetGroup` which selects the appropriate subnet IDs:

 ```file
 automation/controlplanes/crossplane/managed/rds-dbgroup.yaml